ohnosequences/sbt-github-release/Readme.md

 You can find their defaults in the plugin [code](src/main/scala/SbtGithubReleasePlugin.scala).

+#### Autodetect repository organization and name

+By default, this plugin will try to auto-detect settings for `ghreleaseRepoOrg` and `ghreleaseRepoName` based on git remote with name `origin`.
+If such remote not exist then plugin will fallback to sbt organization/name.
+If you would like to avoid auto-detect behavior you should set `ghreleaseRepoOrg` and `ghreleaseRepoName` explicitly.

 #### Assets

 You can set which files to attach to the release using the `ghreleaseAssets` task (of `Seq[File]` type).
 By default it refers to the `packagedArtifacts` task.